MCT-master/mct-master.github.io/_posts/2023-04-24-akarcaal-midichallenges.md

 "Chordify is a madeup word that we created in music21 for the process of making chords out of non-chords.
 Chordify powerful tool for reducing a complex score with multiple parts to a succession of chords in one part that represent everything that is happening in the score."

-It is supposed to work with midi data after parsing midi data to music21 stream by music21 converter function, it is possible to chordify this stream.
+After parsing midi data to music21 stream by music21 converter function, it is possible to chordify this stream.
 However this didnt work with any midi file I found.
 I am still not able to understand the root cause of the problem.

 <figure style="float: none">